nickolasrm/PointerArithmetic.jl/docs/src/array_slice.md

 ArraySlices are another way to use pointers.
 Instead of accessing addresses directly, they create another Array pointing to the address at the specified interval of the parent array.

 !!! note
-    Read the first page before using it
+    Read the PointerArithmetic page before using it

 ```@example array_slice
 using PointerArithmetic #hide